hail2u/node-git-release/README.md

 OPTIONS
 -------

-All options stored in Git's config file.
+All options are stored in Git's config file.

 ### release.target